User manual

 If you are dissatisfied with the stability of the Trial version, the Full version will not work better in the same conditions, because the conditions don't allow the software to work reliably.
 In such case, please check your system for the suitability, and learn about streaming stability guidelines.

-How many Virtual Cables I need to implement my task?
+How many virtual cables I need to implement my task?

 Please note that each cable is single-directional.
-Therefore, if you have two applications capable to produce and receive audio signals at the same time, you need two cables to create two-way communication between these applications.
+Therefore, if you have two applications capable to produce and receive audio signals at the same time, you need at least two cables to create two-way communication between these applications.

 How much is sound latency with VAC?

-VAC itself adds almost no latency but actual value is much more dependent from an audio interface used by the application and application's audio buffer configuration than from a Virtual Cable timing event frequency.
+VAC itself adds almost no latency but actual value is much more dependent from an audio interface used by the application and application's audio buffer configuration than from a virtual cable timing event frequency.

 Very good performance and latency can be achieved using exclusive-mode device access (hardware-accelerated DirectSound in Windows 5.x, WASAPI in Windows 6.x+).
 For even better performance and lower latency, you can use KS protocols, directly or via an ASIO wrapper like ASIO4ALL or ASIO2KS.
 Shared-mode streaming methods have lowest performance and highest latency, but they are more tolerant to unexpected execution delays.